History of Estonia (1920–1939): Parliamentary democracy

 Estonia won the Estonian War of Independence against both Soviet Russia and the German Freikorps and Baltische Landeswehr volunteers.
 Independence was secured with the Tartu Peace Treaty, signed on 2 February 1920.

 The first Estonian constitution was adopted by the Constituent Assembly on 15 April 1920.
 Established as a parliamentary democracy, legislative power was held by a 100-seat parliament or Riigikogu.
-Executive power was held by a government headed by a State Elder, similar to a prime minister, and both answerable to the parliament.
+Executive power was held by a government headed by a State Elder, separate from the office of Prime Minister, and both answerable to the parliament.

 The Republic of Estonia was recognised (de jure) by Finland on 7 July 1920, Poland on 31 December 1920, Argentina on 12 January 1921, by the Western Allies on 26 January 1921 and by India on 22 September 1921.
 In 1921, Estonia became a full member of the League of Nations and developed successful economic relations with many countries, including the Soviet Union.
 The backbone of the Estonian economy became agricultural exports to the West, due to tens of thousands of small farm holdings being established as a result of land reforms that ended the Baltic German economic dominance.
 A new currency, the Estonian kroon, was introduced in 1928.

 Estonian politics during the 1920s was dominated by unstable coalition governments, with a government lasting on average a period of 11 months.
 This was due to the large number of political parties holding seats in the Riigikogu, which often resulted in discord on specific issues.
 The 1920s also saw the development of national culture, with emphasis on Estonian language, history, education and ethnography.
 National minorities were granted cultural autonomy.
 Communism persisted as a threat to stability in the early 1920s but receded after a failed December 1924 Estonian coup d'état attempt.
 A volunteer Estonian Defence League as subsequently established.
 However efforts to establish a Baltic League comprising the Baltic states, Finland and Poland, failed to materialise.

 The Great Depression

-Estonia's export oriented economy was severely affected by the Great Depression, with industry and agriculture declining 20 to 45% respectively.
+Estonia's export oriented economy was severely affected by the Great Depression, with industry and agriculture declining 20% to 45% respectively.
 As a consequence incomes declined, unemployment rose and the standard of living declined.
 This led to political turmoil and a further fragmentation of parliament, with the government changing six times in the two years before 1933.
 Calls for changing the constitution, reducing the powers of the parliament and establishing a presidency with extended powers found a receptive audience.
 The Vaps movement grew in popularity and influence and a new constitution drafted by the movement was passed by a referendum in October 1933.